 All applicants must be 18 years of age by the date of the first clinical placement in term 1 (usually early November).
 There are health and disclosure conditions in our offer.
 These include mandatory vaccinations, including against Covid, and enhanced disclosure/barring service check for previous criminal convictions.
 There is a separate procedure if the DBS check is positive.
 If health or disclosure conditions are not satisfied, KMMS may withdraw your offer to study.

 References on the UCAS application are mandatory.
 KMMS never agrees to waive references, so if this statement is made in the UCAS application, it will be automatically rejected.
 References must be from a relevant academic referee if within 3 years of the most recent course of study.
 If the applicant has been more than 3 years from their most recent course, an employment reference is acceptable.
-References from friends, family, or professionals with a therapeutic relationship to the applicant are not accepted by KMMS.
+The reference cannot be from a personal email address, and requires to be sent from the referee’s workplace email address.
+References from friends, family, or professionals with a therapeutic relationship or who are being paid by the applicant are not accepted by KMMS.

-If an applicant had extenuating circumstances which have affected their studies or application, then it is possible to flag these issues through the Extenuating Circumstances process.
+If an applicant had extenuating circumstances which have affected, currently affect, or potentially will affect (before admission) their studies or application, then it is possible to flag these issues through the Extenuating Circumstances process.
 It is mandatory to use this process if the application does not meet minimum requirements, otherwise the application will be automatically rejected.

-KMMS will not consider any applicant who has previous incomplete degree-level study, including where studies were discontinued voluntarily, unless extenuating circumstances are submitted – a written supporting statement from the previous university and transcript of studies to date will need to be submitted as supporting evidence.
+KMMS will not consider any applicant who has previous interruptions to their school or university study, involving repeat years of study, or incomplete degree-level study, including where studies were discontinued voluntarily, unless extenuating circumstances are submitted – a written supporting statement from the relevant school or university and transcript of studies to date (where appropriate) will need to be submitted as supporting evidence.